HitaloM/PyKorone/docs/source/modules/disabling.md

 # Disabling

-Not everyone wants every feature Korone offers.
+Not everyone wants every feature _PyKorone_ offers.
 Some commands are best left unused to prevent spam and abuse.

-This allows you to disable some commonly used commands so that no one can use them.
+This module allows you to disable some commonly used commands so that no one can use them (not even admins).

 ## Commands